Open Live Mixing System Mixer

 Frequently Asked Questions

-Q: What if the commercial phase never happens?
+Q: What happens if the system crashes mid-show?